Toqe/Downloader/README.md

 The library uses .NET 3.5 and threads to support all platforms from Windows Vista on.

 Example for usage:
+Start a resuming download with 4 parts of test.com to local file myfile.html.

 ```
             var url = new Uri("http://www.test.com");